MagnaFacta/zalt-html/README.md

 The library consist of three sub-packages:

 1. **Html** The (main) Zalt-Html code makes it easy to generate HTML output using objects.
-2. **Late** Objects that allow setting e.g. HTML attributes like colspan while the number of columns is not yet known.
+2. **Snippets** Objects that combine HTML generation with business logic code and limited routing.
-3. **Snippets** Objects that combine HTML generation with business logic code and limited routing.
+3. **SnippetsLoader** Objects that load the snippets and take care of dependency injection, etc...

 ## Html